 All in all it is down to personal preference and which glass you prefer and enjoy serving wine or other drinks in.
 You may choose one type of glass over the other due to the occasion, for example whether it is a formal or informal event.

-Some wine experts and sommeliers feel stemless wine glasses are a welcome addition to the glassware industry and have received great praise.
-Whereas others will argue that stemmed wine glasses are the best choice for enjoying wine to its maximum potential.
+Some experts and sommeliers feel stemless wine glasses are a welcome addition to the glassware industry and have received great praise.
+Whereas others will argue that stemmed glasses are the best choice for enjoying wine to its maximum potential.

 If you feel passionate about one glass over the other then please let us know.
 We are always interested to hear your views; you can contact us straight away via our Twitter page.
 If you have a reason not mentioned in the table above, let us know and we might add it.